GitSkilled/About-GitSkilled/partners-education-faq.md

 ## **Funding, Sponsorship & Partnership Value**

 ### **What funding or sponsorship opportunities does GitSkilled offer?**
 Currently, GitSkilled does not offer direct financial sponsorships for Education Partners.
-However, eligible partners may apply for a GitHub microgrant.
+However, eligible partners may apply for a GitHub microdonation.
 For more details on the application process, please contact your Regional Skills Success Advisor (RSSA).

-### **What unique benefits does a GitSkilled partnership provide beyond GitHub Education, GitHub for Nonprofits, and Octo Vets?**
+### **What unique benefits does a GitSkilled partnership provide beyond GitHub Education and GitHub for Nonprofits?**
 In addition to GitHub’s free curriculum, GitSkilled offers:
-- A certification voucher for one of five available subjects.
+- A certification voucher for the GitHub Certification Exam.
 - Access to an interactive discussion community featuring motivational check-ins, monthly training sessions, job listings, and opportunities for learners to showcase their progress.
 - Dedicated support for education partners, including:
   - A private repository for collaboration and resource sharing.
   - Regular updates and check-ins.
   - Promotional opportunities on GitSkilled’s social channels.
-  - Access to a GitHub Teams account.
+  - Access to a GitHub Team account.